 It takes moxie to become the most trusted man in America, and here’s how Walter Cronkite displayed it over his career.

 Cronkite began his career as a radio sportscaster in Kansas City before joining United Press International as a war correspondent assigned to the European Theatre of World War II.

 His assignments took him on bombing raids over Germany about a B-17 Flying Fortress and the Bulge’s Battle.
-His colleagues and competitors included legends like Edward R. Murrow below.
+His colleagues and competitors included legends like Edward R. Murrow and Hugh Downs.

 For many, they were the face and voice of a war happening on the other side of the world and yet as intimately close to home as the boy next door.
 Americans listened in rapt attention, desperate for news of how their boys might be faring so far away.

 Cronkite’s path to the anchor chair was not an easy one.
 Though he was a pioneer of television news, he washed out as an early anchor of “The Morning Show” and was passed over as host of “Face the Nation.”
-His coverage of the 1964 Republican National Convention was so poor that another team replaced him.
+In addition, his coverage of the 1964 Republican National Convention was so poor that another team replaced him.

 Before he could earn the trust of the viewing public, Cronkite had to earn network executives’ trust.
 It took time, but he won them over!

 Moxie earns trust.